raccoondev85/cordova-plugin-kakao-sdk/README.md

 ### `sendLinkCustom(scrapTemplate: KLCustomTemplate)`
-Send a custom template to kakao talk.
+~~Send a custom template to kakao talk.
-You need to make a template in the kakao developer console in order to get templateId. and if you would like to change title and description dynamically, it is also required to put `${title}` and `${description}` as value in the template
+You need to make a template in the kakao developer console in order to get templateId. and if you would like to change title and description dynamically, it is also required to put `${title}` and `${description}` as value in the template~~ See above "requestSendMemo()". same parameter.
 ```
   constructor(public _kakaoCordovaSDK: KakaoCordovaSDK) {
+    //your template id and arguments
-    let scrapTemplate: KLCustomTemplate = {
+    let customTemplate: KLCustomTemplate = {
-      templateId: 'your template id',
+      templateId: '9570',
+      arguments: {
-      title: 'ddd',
+        title: 'title for test',
-      description: 'fff'
+        description: 'description for description',
+        like: '5000000',
+      },
     };

     this._kakaoCordovaSDK
-    .sendLinkCustom(scrapTemplate)
+    .sendLinkCustom(customTemplate)
     .then(
       res => {
         console.log(res);